woman working on her personal debt

 4. How Do Interest Rates Work?

-Interest rates are additional costs on top of your principal for a loan or credit card debt.
-It is expressed as a percentage that you must pay in addition to the principal.
+Interest is the cost of borrowing money and is generally calculated as a percentage of the amount borrowed or outstanding balance.
 How it works depends on which type of interest you have: simple or compound.

 Learn more about the two interest types below:

-- Compound interest: This type of interest rate affects the principal and the interest already collected.
+• Compound interest: This type of interest rate affects the principal and the interest already accrued.
 In the above example, you’ll have to pay interest on the $1,000 principal and any interest you collect before repayment.
-This type of interest can lead to a debt spiral if you aren’t diligent in repaying as quickly as possible.

 Interest rates can affect debt growth because the cost of your repayments can continue to increase, especially with compound interest.
 The longer it takes to repay, the more debt you can accumulate.
-It can balloon a small personal debt into a sizable one after just a few weeks or months.
+When additional payments are permitted without penalty, paying more than the required minimum can reduce the balance faster and may lower total interest costs.

 5. Should I Get A Loan While In Debt?

 Whether a loan is the right choice for you depends on a number of factors, including how much you need, how urgent your cost is, and the effect of missing a financial emergency payment.
-First, you need to determine whether you have good debt or bad debt.
+Some borrowing may support a long-term goal or asset, while other debt can create financial strain—particularly when it carries high costs or payments that don't fit the borrower's budget.

 How To Get A Title Loan In Wisconsin